UCA-Squad/moodle-mod_teams/README.md

 > git clone https://github.com/UCA-Squad/moodle-mod_teams.git mod/teams

 - Download way:
-> Download the zip from https://github.com/UCA-Squad/moodle-mod_teams/archive/main.zip, unzip it in mod/ folder and rename it "teams" if necessary or install it from the "Install plugin" page if you have the right permissions.
+> Download the zip from <a href="https://github.com/UCA-Squad/moodle-mod_teams/archive/refs/heads/main.zip" target="_blank">https://github.com/UCA-Squad/moodle-mod_teams/archive/refs/heads/main.zip </a>, unzip it in mod/ folder and rename it "teams" if necessary or install it from the "Install plugin" page if you have the right permissions.

 2. Get Microsoft Graph libs (https://packagist.org/packages/microsoft/microsoft-graph) used in the plugin.
 Go to the new teams/ folder and use the command ```composer install```.<br/>
 You can also get the latest libs versions by using ```composer update```.